How to make your appointment

 - If you wear contact lenses, please bring your case and solution.

 - Minors (17 and younger) must be accompanied by a parent or legal guardian.
 We will need a copy of birth certificate and picture ID from both patient and parent.
 The patient’s name must match on both the picture ID and birth certificate, or bring proof of name change (such as marriage license).

 - Use pads for 1 week after the procedure; using tampons increases the risk of infection.

 - AVOID vaginal intercourse for 1 week after the procedure and when you resume intercourse make certain to use condoms.

 - Rest and only light activity on the day of your procedure.
 You may resume your normal daily activities gradually.

 - AVOID strenuous activity, especially bending and lifting for approximately 1 week.

-- The majority of women will have a period by 4-6 weeks after the procedure has been completed.
-If it has been more then 6 weeks and you have still not had your period, call our office to schedule an appointment to be seen.
+- The majority of patients will have a period by 4-6 weeks after the procedure has been completed.
+If it has been more than 6 weeks and you have still not had your period, call our office to schedule an appointment to be seen.

 A member of our medical staff is on call 24 hours a day for questions or concerns.
 Please do not hesitate to call us with any questions or to discuss any problems that occur after your visit.